schaefferaj/StDb/docs/query.rst

                             search for [Default *]
         -S STNS, --stations=STNS
                             Specify a comma separated list of station names.
+If you want wildcards, enclose in quotes [Default *] -L LOCS, --locations=LOCS
+                            Specify a comma separated list of location codes.
 If you want wildcards, enclose in quotes [Default *] -C CHNS, --channels=CHNS
                             Specify a comma separated, wildcarded list of channel